anaavila/ai-memory-game-js/README.md

 # ai-memory-game-js
+Memory Matching Cards Game, Version: 2.0

 Simple artificial intelligence memory game where a user competes against an intelligent agent to find pairs of images.
 The agent and the user don't have any information about the cards when the game begins.
 As they begin to flip the cards, the agent starts storing the information of cards.
 (image + position -> card).

-Open index.html, and choose a theme to play.
-Memory Matching Cards Game, Version: 2.0

 Choices that the AI takes:
  1) If the agent has information of where a pair is located, it automatically